 It is difficult for several reasons—

-First, because while the FN may undergo a crisis in the short term (and it probably will—Marine will be forced out, possibly to be replaced by her niece, possibly by someone else, the party will tack to the right, and Marine might then position herself and her movement Bleu Marine as a robust party of the right—it could happen!), it is no stranger to crisis; it’s been there before and can recompose and revive itself.
+First, because while the FN may undergo a crisis in the short term (and it probably will—Marine could be forced out, possibly to be replaced by her niece, possibly by someone else if her niece follows uyp on her threat to leave, the party will tack to the right, and Marine might then position herself and her movement Bleu Marine as a robust party of the right—it could happen!), it is no stranger to crisis; it’s been there before and can recompose and revive itself.
 It did so in the late 90s only to grow stronger subsequently.

 Second, because FN voters – whatever their misreading of the party they choose and its capacity to deliver better outcomes – exist.
 And for many there is no obvious alternative, aside from simply switching off.
 Whatever they choose, neither of these is a satisfactory option for a functioning, diverse, demanding democracy that needs citizen input to work.